Private company limited by shares: Formation

 The memorandum of association states the name of the company, the registered office and the company objectives.
 The objective of a company may simply be stated as being to carry out business as a general commercial company.
 The memorandum delivered to the Registrar must be signed by each subscriber in front of a witness who must attest the signature.

 The articles of association govern the company's internal affairs.
 The company's articles delivered to the Registrar must be signed by each subscriber in front of a witness who must attest the signature.

 Form IN01 states the first directors, the first secretary, and the address of the registered office.
-Each director must give his or her name, address, date of birth, and occupation.
+Each director must give their name, address, date of birth, and occupation.
 Each officer appointed, and each subscriber (or their agent), must sign and date the form.

-Applications may also be submitted directly to Companies House and HMRC online via the GOV.UK website for £12.
+Applications may also be submitted directly to Companies House and HMRC online via the GOV.UK website for £50.

-In other jurisdictions companies must make similar applications to the relevant registrar, such as the Companies Registration Office, Ireland in the Republic of Ireland, or the Registrar of Companies in India.
+In other jurisdictions, companies must make similar applications to the relevant registrar, such as the Companies Registration Office, Ireland, in the Republic of Ireland, or the Registrar of Companies in India.